Team-BANERUS/poketwo-Autocatcher/README.md

   > **The `autocatcher` is a Premium Version only feature.**

-  :bangbang: | This Bot works with the Current (2021) Poketwo and uses AI to catch Pokemons!
+  :bangbang: | This Bot works with the Current (2021) Poketwo and it  catch Pokemons! it has
 :---: | :---

 ## Features